Z3rio/vue-trello/README.md

 Run ```npm run serve``` in the console and go to ```http://localhost:8080```
 ### Build application
 Run ```npm run build``` in the console
+# Contribute
+We are very happy to get help and potential contributions for this project.<br>
+If you find an issue then open an issue in the github page.
+If you want to fix an issue then simply create an Pull Request and we we will look over it ! :)
 <br><br>
 # Technologies:
 The backend currently uses Firebase to handle all requests.<br>